 Historically, the Spanish and Catholics in general were far less inclined to believe in and persecute witchcraft than Protestants.
 In fact in the 1600s the Spanish Inquisition declared that witchcraft was impossible, and that people claiming themselves or others to be witches were lying either out of ignorance or of malice.

-Bare in mind that there is no moral way to use the Fountain of Youth.
+Bear in mind that there is no moral way to use the Fountain of Youth.
 It requires you to murder or duel someone, and at most it'll buy you 120 years before you have to do it again.
 Avoiding death won't be so cool come Judgment Day when Christ judges the living and the dead, consigning unrepentant murderers to fiery Gehenna for all eternity.

 In On Stranger Tides, Jack asks Angelica if he can use her trick of lying by telling the truth.
 Then you realize that he already has, when telling Murtogg and Mullroy why he's in Port Royal.